kodexArg/astro-dj-base/SPEC.md

 - ALWAYS remove all comments found in existing code
 - Do not expose API to public network.

 ## Response Format
+- Always respond in Spanish (castellano)
+- All code elements (variable names, file names, etc.) must be in strict English
 - Avoid writing code snippets in responses, prefer links to files, classes and functions
 - Decorate variables with backticks like `variable`

 ## Backend
 - Use `uv` (never pip)
 - Environment variables and requirements in `pyproject.toml`.
 - Few secrets in .env file

 ## Frontend
 - Astro SSR